Visiting Monument Valley – Nature’s Masterpiece

 They say the greatest form of flattery is when ones work is copied, this is indisputable when it comes to Monument Valley, where artists of all kinds have come to capture the unique natural landscape sculpted out of earth for all to enjoy.
-The artwork of Mother Nature is not created in month, a year, or even a lifetime, but rather it takes thousands of generations to unfold.
+The artwork of Mother Nature is not created in month, a year, or even a lifetime, but rather it takes hundreds of generations to unfold.

 With exception to Hwy 163, there is only one other main road—and that is Monument Valley Road, which intersects 163.
 To the east of 163 is the main attraction and park, which is located on the Navajo Indian Reservation in Arizona.
 There is a $20 admission fee per car, which will take you to the visitors center and observation point where you will bear witness to some of the most iconic views of Monument Valley.

-THE VALLEY DRIVE
+THE MONUMENT VALLEY DRIVE

 Your entrance fee also permits you to drive a around a loop to get up-close to many of the monuments.
 However, this dirt road can be quite rugged and is best done with a 4-wheel drive or high-clearance vehicle.
 If you do not wish to make the trek in your own car, there are several tour guide options to choose from.

 The Valley Drive is 17 miles long, 13 of which is a one-way loop.
-While 17 miles may not seem very long, a typical trip will take 2-3 hours to complete, taking into account traffic and the various stops you will make for photos.
+While 17 miles may not seem very far, a typical trip will take 2-3 hours to complete, taking into account traffic and the various stops you will make for photos.
 The suggested speed limit is 15 mph to try and keep down the dust, however some places are too rocky and bumpy to go any faster, though other sections are quite smooth which will allow you to pick up the pace a bit.